Missing man found dead near Palo Seco school - Trinidad and Tobago Newsday

 On Thursday evening, the suspect led South Western Division Task Force and Homicide Bureau Region III police to a forested area near the Palo Seco Secondary School.

-There they found the charred remains of a man.
-The remains are believed to be those of Jeromy "Redfish" Rampersad of Partap Trace in Arena Village.
+There they found the charred remains of a man, believed to be those of Jeromy "Redfish" Rampersad of Partap Trace in Arena Village.

-It is alleged that Rampersad made degrading comments about the suspect’s mother during an argument.
+It is said Rampersad made degrading comments about the suspect’s mother during an argument.

 The suspect claimed he ran off after the stabbing and that was the last time he saw Rampersad alive.
 He said he returned but did not see or hear from Rampersad.